Okay, so back to the supermarket soon after the trip on Sunday, but this time it was my turn.

 While I was selecting oranges, a man blew his nose.
 Three people stopped and frowned.
 “Sorry,” he said, “allergies.”

-“Better be,” said a man with a goatee.
-“And wash your hands before you touch anything in the store.”
+“Hope so,” said a man with a goatee.
+“And clean your hands before you touch anything.”
+He indicated the freebie wipes on a stand near the eggplant.

-At the beginning of this crisis, when the panic buying was in full swing, people emptied inventory.
+At the beginning of this crisis, when the panic buying was in full swing, and before total lockdown, people emptied inventory.
 Now that they have enough fusilli and penne and TP to last until Easter, the shelves with these items have filled up again.
-This is good news.
+This is good news on Day 1 of Total Lockdown.
 Refurbishment is still working for some products.

 At the checkout, the manager had instructed the cashiers to sit at alternate registers.
 I put my items on the conveyer belt.
 An elderly couple came and stood behind me, not leaving the recommended 1.5 meters between us.